algolia/algoliasearch-client-kotlin/docs/Places.md

 #### Get By ObjectID

-Use a Places `objectID` To get an Algolia Places record.
+Use a Places `objectID` to get an Algolia Places record.

 ```kotlin
  clientPlaces.getByObjectID(ObjectID("201316654_7340078")) // New-York